 Fig. 3.
 Polystyrene MP effects on sperm function in vitro.
-(A) Percentage of sperm cells with PS beads attached to its surface over time with picture examples of B0.3 and B1.1 attached sperm.
-Time did not affect attachment, and PS beads were not internalized by the spermatozoa.
-B0.3 attached more to the sperm surface than B1.1 (p = 0.003).
-(B) Boxplot depicting no effect of PS MPs of different sizes (0.05, 0.1, 0.3 and 1.1 μm) on sperm motility in comparison to the control.
-(C) PS MPs significantly reduced acrosome integrity in all groups, independently of the size of the bead (p<0.001).
-(D) Increased ROS production was observed in all MPs groups when compared to the negative control, with B0.05 and B0.1 reaching levels similar to the positive control.
-Scale bars = 10 μm.
+(A) Percentage of sperm cells with polystyrene beads attached to their surface over time with picture examples of 0.3 and 1.1 μm attached beads.
+Attachment, did not change over time, and beads were not internalized by the spermatozoa, but the 0.3 μm beads attached more to the sperm surface than the 1.1 μm beads (p = 0.003).
+Scale bars in the insets have a length of10 μm.
+Boxplot depicting (B) the lack of any effect of polystyrene MPs of different sizes on sperm motility, (C) the significant reduction in acrosome integrity in all groups, independently of the size of the bead (p<0.001), and (D) the increase production in reactive oxygen species in all MPs groups when compared to the negative control, with 0.05 and 0.1 μm beads reaching levels similar to the positive control.

-MPs induce acrosome damage and oxidative stress but has no influence on motility
+MPs induce acrosome damage and oxidative stress but have no influence on sperm motility

-Independent of size, PS beads did not induce significant changes on motility when compared to the control group.
-Nevertheless, an effect of time was observed on total motile sperm for all groups (p < 0.001; Fig. 3B).
-Regarding acrosome status, it was observed that the presence of MPs, independent of size, negatively impacted acrosome integrity when compared to the negative control (Fig. 3C, p < 0.001).
-Finally, we also observed that PS beads increased ROS production significantly in all time points compared to the negative control (Fig. 3D).
-The presence of smaller beads (B0.05, and B0.1) have induced ROS to levels comparable to the positive control (CT+), which was stimulated with hydrogen peroxide, a known cellular ROS inducer.
-The bigger beads groups (B0.3, and B1.1) also induced higher ROS compared to the negative control (p = 0.02, and p = 0.036 respectively), although not to the same level as the CT+, as seen in B0.05 and B0.1.
+Sperm motility decreased over time (p < 0.001), but, irrespective of their size, the polystyrene beads did not induce significant changes in sperm motility when compared to the control group (Fig. 3B).
+Nonetheless, it was observed that the presence of MPs, independent of size, negatively impacted acrosome integrity when compared to the negative control (Fig. 3C, p < 0.001).
+Finally, we also observed that polystyrene beads significantly increased reactive oxygen species production at all time points compared to the negative control (Fig. 3D).
+The presence of the smaller 0.05 and 0.1 μm beads induced the production of reactive oxygen species to levels that were comparable to the positive control, which was stimulated with hydrogen peroxide, a known cellular reactive oxygen species inducer.
+The larger 0.3 and 1.1 μm beads also induced higher oxidative stress compared to the negative control (p = 0.02, and p = 0.036 respectively), although not to the same extent as the positive control, as was seen in sperm exposed to the 0.05 and 0.1 μm beads.

 Discussion